Gardening Tips & Tricks

 Details:

 Fall planting season is here!
-Join horticulturist and native plant expert Carol Bornstein for a morning walk and talk to learn which native plants offer seasonal interest in autumn.
+Join Carol Bornstein, horticulturist and native plant expert, for a morning walk-and-talk to learn which native plants offer seasonal interest in autumn.
 We will also look at some of the most reliable species and cultivars to add to your garden this fall.

-It is highly recommended that participants wear comfortable clothing and shoes and bring a hat, sunscreen, and a water bottle.
-Although the Garden is dog-friendly, participants are asked to not bring their dog(s) to this class.
+It is highly recommended that participants wear comfortable clothing and shoes, and bring a hat and/or sunscreen and a water bottle.

 Pricing: